chicoary/small-forth/README.md

 ForthInterpreter new eval: '1 2 dup'
 ```

-To get the top of the stack use:
+To get the top of the stack use `top`:

 ```Smalltalk
 (ForthInterpreter new eval: '1 2 dup';top) >>> 2
 ```

-To obtain the contents of the stack use:
+To obtain the contents of the stack use `stackCopy`:

 ```Smalltalk
 (ForthInterpreter new eval: '1 2 dup';stackCopy) asArray >>> #(2 2 1)